TheFury-BOY/PrestaWhale/README.md

 1. Search `prestashop/modules/ohmyrepository`
 2. make all pull request you want on this repository

+Oh-My-Repository is not finish, is only the beginning of dev for this Presta Module.

 ***

 Created by [TheFury-BOY](adriendudeck.online) on MIT Licence :pencil2: